raindogdance/FAQ/seed.md

 Great - you have decided to control your bitcoin directly instead of using a custodial service like an exchange.
 This is a very wise move - exchanges fall into only two categories; those which have been hacked and those which will be hacked.

 By holding your own keys, you (and only you) are able to spend your bitcoin.
 You should take time to read this FAQ in order to understand the common errors & mistakes, and to learn the best practice in seed management.
+Be aware that this a general guideline.
+Every solution for storing your bitcoin seed will be a tradeoff between security and usability, and the level of security needed or wanted will vary from person to person, as will the threats you are trying to secure yourself against.

 ### Terminology